PranavPatil7/ApolloCorpus/README.md

 ## 🤖 Limitations

-Our goal in releasing our models is to assist our community in better replicating ChatGPT/GPT4.
-We are not targeting competition with other competitors, as benchmarking models is a challenging task.
-Our models face similar models to those of ChatGPT/GPT4, which include:
+My goal in releasing My models is to assist our community in better replicating ChatGPT/GPT4.
+I am not targeting competition with other competitors, as benchmarking models is a challenging task.
+My models face similar models to those of ChatGPT/GPT4, which include:

 - Lack of common sense: our models may not always have the ability to apply common sense knowledge to situations, which